 GRP78 Rabbit polyclonal Antibody IgG

-Fig1: Western blot analysis on cell lysates using anti-GPR78 rabbit polyclonal antibodies.
+Fig1: Western blot analysis of GRP78 on different cell lysates using anti-GRP78 antibody at 1/2000 dilution.

 Host Species; Species ReactivityRabbit; Human, Mouse, Rat

 Purification; FormulationPeptide affinity purified; 1*TBS (pH7.4), 1%BSA, 40%Glycerol.
 Preservative: 0.05% Sodium Azide.; Liquid form.

 ALTnames78 kDa glucose-regulated protein,Endoplasmic reticulum lumenal Ca(2+)-binding protein grp78,Heat shock 70 kDa protein 5,Immunoglobulin heavy chain-binding protein